camonake1s/Aruzhan-Yerkinova/REPORT_TEMPLATE.md

 | Weight | kg | Body weight of the user |

 **Explain in words:**
 I chose these inputs because they are the basic things you need to calculate running pace and calories.
-Distance and time give the pace and speed, and weight is needed to estimate calories; the more you weigh, the more energy you use.
+Distance and time give the pace and speed, and weight is needed to estimate calories, the more you weigh, the more energy you use.

 ---